28thsly/laravel-customs/README.md

 }
 ```

 **But now, with LaravelCustoms, you don't have to import mulitple classes anymore.
-Instead, you import a single class like so:**
+Instead you would import a single class like so:**

 ```
 <?php